Powered by Coverage.com (NPN: 19966249)

 NFIP vs. private flood insurance

 The two main considerations when choosing a flood insurance provider are cost and coverage.
-Or, if your mortgage lender requires flood insurance, you may also need to meet their policy requirements.
-If you only need $250,000 or less in dwelling coverage, an NFIP policy may offer what you need.
-If you need broader coverage or higher limits, a private policy may be a better route.
-You can always collect and compare quotes to see what kind of flood insurance best suits your needs and budget.
+If you only need $250,000 or less in dwelling coverage, an NFIP policy may suit your requirements.
+If you want broader coverage or higher limits, a private policy may be a better route.
+Make sure to collect and compare quotes before you decide.

 How much does flood insurance cost?

-Under FEMA’s Risk Rating 2.0 program, the average cost of flood insurance is $800 per year.
+The average cost of flood insurance is $870 per year.
 Back in 2021, FEMA changed its method for determining flood insurance costs to include a broader range of statistics.

-As of April of 2023, all flood policies have been renewed according to the new rating system.
-The program is designed to close the price gap between lower-value and higher-value homes and more accurately rate an individual property’s risk of flood damage.
-Currently, single-family homeowners pay an average of $800 per year for flood insurance through NFIP.
-Based on the new rating program, the full risk-based cost average is $1,808.
-Flood premiums are on a glide path and will increase each year until it aligns with the risk-based cost.
+As of April 2023, all flood policies have been renewed according to a new rating system called Risk Rating 2.0.
+The program is designed to reflect the difference in replacement costs between lower-value and higher-value homes and more accurately rate an individual property’s risk of flood damage.
+Flood premiums for riskier properties may see increases each year until their premiums align with the probability of flood damage to those specific properties.
+For most homeowners, the increases are capped at 18 percent a year.

 If you opt for coverage through a private insurer, rates will vary by company.
 In addition, the price of your flood insurance will depend on several factors, including: